deepaklearner/pygame/README.md

 Cython Declaration Files: .pxd

 Prompt:
 I am new to python.
-Teach me the flow of execution for pygame library python.
+Teach me the flow of execution for pygame library python as a novice.
 So I can start contributing to this library.